 7 Authentic Starters, Accompaniments, Or Snacks In Bread, Cake, and Puff Pantry Style

 Bread is a basic accompaniment in many meals, but there are more options to increase your list of ideal Moroccan starters, side foods, or light snacks.
-And the following delicacies will show you another picture and aspect of Moroccan foods.
+And the following delicacies will show you another aspect of Moroccan foods.

 7. Briouats (Moroccan Puff Pastry)